cer3br0/proxmox-automation/README.md

 ## Ansible integration

+# For ansible information and configuration, please look at the README.md in each roles directory **./config/roles/**

 Terraform output are used to add/remove lines in the file ./config/inventory.ini via bash scripting ./Infra/scripts using a "null_resource" and provisionner local-exec for script executing
 ```hcl
 resource "null_resource" "update_inventory" {